 Requirements.
-The general requirements for the degree of Ph.D. are listed on pages 179-182; additional requirements for mathematics are found on page 194.
+The general requirements for the degree of Ph.D. are listed and pages 97-101; additional requirements for mathematics are found on pages 112-113.
 The special prerequisites for the course requirements in a minor subject are listed under the separate departments.
-In particular those for physics are listed on pages 293-297. part time teaching and financial help.
+In particular those for physics are listed on pages 216-220.
+Part time teaching and financial help.
 A number of graduate assistantships are available in mathematics giving an opportunity to teach undergraduate classes.
 As a rule, this teaching is limited to one four-hour a week course.
 Advanced students of superior research ability may be awarded a graduate fellowship carrying no teaching duties.

 Master's degree.
 Students initially planning to take only a master's degree are accepted only under very special circumstances.
-When the complete ph.D. requirements cannot be met, a master's degree may be awarded upon passing at least five courses listed under B or C on pages 283-285, taking graduate humanities electives for a total of 27 units or more and submission of a thesis.
+When the complete Ph.D. requirements cannot be met, a master's degree may be awarded upon passing at least five courses listed under B or C on pages 205-207, taking graduate humanities electives for a total of 27 units or more and submission of a thesis.
 The thesis requirement may be waived at the discretion of the department.